-At a Southern Union Board meeting on May 27, 2011, attended by representatives of Locke Lord, Mr. Herschmann noted that at the instruction of the Southern Union Board, no non-director employees of Southern Union other than Mr. Marshall were currently aware of the possibility of a transaction with ETE and discussed Mr. Marshall's involvement with ETE in preparing for presentations to ratings agencies with respect to debt ratings that would be anticipated for ETE following an acquisition of Southern Union.
-Mr. Herschmann then described the potential terms of the Series B Units, including potential conversion rights of the Series B Units into ETE common units.
+At a Southern Union Board meeting on May 27, 2011, attended by representatives of Locke Lord, Mr. Herschmann noted that at the instruction of the Southern Union Board, no non-director employees of Southern Union other Mr. Marshall were currently aware of the possibility of a transaction with ETE and discussed Mr. Marshall's involvement with ETE in preparing for presentations to ratings agencies with respect to debt ratings that would be anticipated for ETE following an acquisition of Southern Union.
+Mr. Herschmann then described the potential terms of the Series B Units, including potential conversion rights of the Series B Units into common units of ETE and common units of ETE.
 Mr. Don Glendenning of Locke Lord also discussed with the directors various legal issues relating to the proposed transaction.
 The Southern Union Board urged Messrs.
 Lindemann and Herschmann to proceed with the negotiations.